timescale/docs.timescale.com-content/getting-started/installation-yum.md

 shared_preload_libraries = 'timescaledb'
 ```

->ttt The usual location of `postgres.conf`
-is `/var/lib/pgsql/9.6/data/postgresql.conf` for PostgreSQL 9.6
-and `/var/lib/pgsql/10/data/postgresql.conf` for PostgreSQL 10,
-but this may vary depending on your setup.

->ttt If you have other libraries you are preloading, they should be comma separated.
+>:TIP: If you have other libraries you are preloading, they should be comma separated.

 To get started you'll need to restart PostgreSQL and add
 a `postgres` superuser (used in the rest of the docs).
 Please